icon-account icon-glass

 What are shin splints?

 One of the most aggravating stress injuries a runner can experience that accounts for around 14% of running injuries, shin splints (also known as medial tibial stress syndrome) refer to the inflammation of connective tissues between the muscle and the tibia bone (shin bone).
-They most commonly occur as a response to overstressing the lower leg, creating a concentrated pain at the shin bone between the knee and ankle and making any type of running or exercise a challenge.
+They most commonly occur as a response to overstressing the lower leg.

 It doesn’t matter if you’re a first-time runner or a three-time marathon winner, shin splints can impact anyone and everyone who overworks the muscle.